 The directors are responsible for the other information.
-The other information comprises the Corporate Information, Report of the Directors, Corporate Governance Framework, Shareholders' Information and the Value Added Statement but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Corporate Information, Report of the Directors, Corporate Governance Framework, Shareholders' Information and the Value Added Statement but does not include the financial statements and our auditor's report thereon, which we obtained prior to the date of this auditor's report, and Corporate Profile, Vision, Mission & Core values, Board Chairman's Statement, MD/CEO's Statement and Executive Committee which are expected to be made available to us after that date.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.